Bromham, Wiltshire

 Bromham is a village and civil parish in Wiltshire, England.
 The village is 3+1/2 mi northwest of Devizes and the same distance east of Melksham.

 Besides the main village of Bromham, the parish includes six other settlements: St Edith's Marsh, Westbrook, Hawkstreet, Netherstreet, Roughmoor and Chittoe.
 These are sub-villages and hamlets all within 2 mi of the main village centre, thus 'greater Bromham' is geographically extensive for a village of its size.
 It stands 1½ miles north of the Kennet and Avon Canal and 1¾ of a mile south of the Roman road leading to Bath, Somerset.
+In 2011 the parish had a population of 1846.

 History

+The name Bromham derives from the Old English brōmhām or brōmhamm, meaning 'broom settlement' or 'broom hemmed-in land'.

 In Anglo-Saxon times the manor was held, in the reign of Edward the Confessor, by Earl Harold Godwinson.
 Under the Normans there were two manors covering Bromham.
 Bromham Hall, later called Bromham House, the manor house of Bromham Roches, stood to the east of the Devizes road; it was burnt by royalist troops in May 1645, during the civil war.